-CBD, the main constituent of CBD oil, is thought to have various health benefits.
+CBD is thought to have various health benefits.

-Today you're going to learn the most important facts about CBD oil …
+Today you're going to get a crash-course on CBD oil …

-And decide for yourself IF and what type of CBD oil is worth trying.
+And decide for yourself if it's worth trying.

-After reviewing over 50 different CBD oils, having had close contact with countless of CBD oil producers, and scrutinizing the results of 100+ scientific papers about:
+After countless CBD oil reviews, having had close contact with countless producers and scrutinizing the results of 100+ scientific papers about: